2/19/2020 Update: Five months after the ordeal started, Busch still has yet to donate the committed amount according to The Gazette.

 Busch Beer began deleting all tweets referencing Carson King as Iowan’s began digging through the brand’s past, intent on holding the brand to the same standards they apparently held King to.
 It didn’t take long.

 By morning Iowans found not only past seemingly racist ads from Busch Beer’s parent company, Anheuser Busch, but they also found the company had sponsored the very programming and content King had referenced in his tweet, Tosh.0.

 Venmo Takes The Path Less Traveled

 Venmo saw the exact same scenario, but their path diverged as they re-affirmed their support for King.
 “Our intent has never changed, and we continue to honor our pledge to support the patients, families and staff members of the University of Iowa Hospital and Clinics,” Venmo affirmed.

-Venmo chose to wait and understand the facts, instead of reacting like an hormone-driven junior high kid.
+Venmo chose to wait and understand the facts, instead of reacting like a hormone-driven junior high kid.
 They chose to stay beside their fund-raising partner regardless of what people might think.
 The moral high-ground paid off.

-Support for King and the children’s hospital continue to rise, with donations expected to cross 2 million dollars.
+Support for King and the children’s hospital continues to rise, with donations expected to cross 2 million dollars.
 And now, not only is Busch Beer still on the hook for this 350k donation, but they’re now on the outside looking in, failing to benefit from the very PR success they created.
 A sincere apology to King is the only way they can stop the bleeding.